bossman48/GLADIGATOR/source-files/README.md

 # Source Files

-This directory contains the source data files used by the GLADIGATOR project.
+This directory contains the source data files used by the GLaDiGAtor project.
 Some files are compressed due to their large size (over 100MB) to optimize storage and transfer efficiency.

 ## Important: Unzip Files First